authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 occur and are found against various MVAs, as an MVA with too many disputes ruled against it could be evidence of a sloppy MVA or a rogue MVA.

+## VMC Root of Trust

+VMCs are verified back to their issuing Certificate Authority (CA).
+Receivers may wish to maintain their own list of trusted CAs for BIMI rather than relying on a generally available bundle of trusted Root Certificates such as those distributed with browsers or operating systems.
+The Authindicators Working Group will maintain a list of known VMC Root CA Certificates to help bootstrap such a list.

 # BIMI Playbook Checklist

 There are several factors to consider for email receivers on things that can go wrong; below are